Vexorg/PopMartStock/README.md

 - Helps you skip already checked boxes, no more clicking through sold-out boxes!
 - The navigator automatically remembers any unavailable box sets you’ve discovered that are expected to restock in the future.
 It also fetches the next expected restock box set for the three most popular Labubu characters using online data.
-*Note: This online data updates every 12 hours and may not reflect the latest box numbers during live restock events — it shows the next predicted restock from the previous day.*
+<br>*Note: This online data updates every 12 hours and shows the next predicted restock from the previous day.*

 ## How to Use